 Understanding the income you’ll need from sources other than Social Security can help you estimate a savings level to aim for before you retire.

 Roger Young, CFP®

-Many people find it’s easier to think about money in terms of income, rather than spending.
+Many people find that it’s easier to think about money in terms of income rather than spending.
 For example, how much money do you make?
 That’s a fairly easy question.
 How much money do you spend?
 That one might be harder to answer.
 What exactly counts as spending?
 Are you including taxes?
 If you’re paying down a mortgage, is the principal portion considered spending?
 What about your child’s tuition payment from a 529 account?